jaspwr/LiA/docs.md

 -------------------

-### Markdown style enumerated lists
+### Enumerated lists
-Any line opened with `1.` will be treated as an enumerated list item, this can be any number.
+Any line opened with `1.` will be treated as an enumerated list item.
+This can be any number.
 You can create nested lists with indentation.
 In most cases the indentation type will be inferred.
 > ⚠️ As of version 0.3.0, indentation types other than 4 spaces are unthoroughly tested and may not work as expected.
 #### Lia
 [COMPILATION_INPUT_START]: <> (Do not remove this line.)